Sharmiliyuva11/Transparency-AI/README.md

 # Transparency-AI
-An AI based Expense Transparency System fro NGO'S and small Businesses
+An AI based Expense Transparency System for NGO'S and small Businesses